Ireland Baldwin Appears To Wear Nothing But A Leather Jacket In Sizzling New Photo

 Ireland Baldwin’s feed of late has been a mix of sultry posts, personal fun updates, and professional shots.
 And for her newest photo, she appeared to be fully nude, save for a leather jacket.
 In the photo, the model was spotted sitting on a small, round stool.
-She bent her left leg and hugged it with her arms, while she tilted her head back slightly and closed her eyes.
+She bent her left leg and hugged it with her arms.
+Meanwhile, she tilted her head back slightly and closed her eyes.

-Plus, she wore a black leather accent that ell down her arms.
+Plus, she wore a black leather accent that fell down her arms.
 Her pose and lighting were in such a way that her body was censored well, save for a flash of sideboob.
 Ireland wore her hair down in the shot, which she brushed around her shoulders.
 She also accessorized with a couple of necklaces, and thin hoop earrings.
 Her arm and leg tattoos were clearly visible, including the one of David Bowie that she has on the top of her left arm.

 But this isn’t the only revealing photo that the model has shared this week, as she posed another black-and-white image that likely caught many of her fans’ attention.
 This time, Ireland was spotted wearing what appeared to be dark overalls, as she opted to go shirtless.
 This meant that her sideboob was on full display.